Become a Biotech Biologist

 Step 1: Earn a Bachelor's Degree

-Prospective biotech biologists can begin their career training by earning a bachelor's degree in biological science or a related field, including chemistry, molecular biology and biochemistry.
-Some universities offering a bachelor's degree in biological sciences allow students to choose a specific area of concentration, such as genetics and molecular biology, plant biology, biochemistry, physiology, microbiology or neurobiology.
+Prospective biotech biologists can begin their career training by earning a bachelor's degree in biological science or a related field, including chemistry, molecular biology, or biochemistry.
+Some universities offering a bachelor's degree in biological sciences allow students to choose a specific area of concentration, such as genetics and molecular biology, plant biology, biochemistry, physiology, microbiology, or neurobiology.

 Step 2: Earn a Master's Degree

 Master's degree programs in the biological sciences give students the opportunity to receive advanced training in a specialty of their choosing, as well as tailor their educational experience to fit their career goals.
 As a student in a master's program, one can expect to develop strong research skills, specifically in planning, conducting, analyzing, and reporting original research.
 Many schools offer a wide variety of areas of specialization, including cellular biology, molecular genetics, genetics, cellular physiology, and plant pathology.

 Step 3: Complete a Doctoral Program